edoars/revise-cross-parameters/README.md

 ## Idea

-See [scripts/attack.ipynb](scripts/attack.ipynb) for a high-level description of the forgery.
+See [scripts/attack.ipynb](scripts/attack.ipynb) for a high-level description of the forgery and the paper for full details.